-The Creekside Village neighborhoods are medium density residential areas laid out in the lowland areas flanking the restored Rifle Range Creek corridor.
+The Creekside Village neighborhoods are medium to high density residential areas laid out in the lowland areas flanking the restored Rifle Range Creek corridor.
 These neighborhoods are compact and walkable and feature a framework of parks and open space which connect to the creek.
-The Creekside Village will offer a range of residential product types from townhomes to single family detached residencesas well as the relocated and refurbished Club Knoll at its center.
-Club Knoll will serve as a 'community center' gathering spot.
+The Creekside Village will offer a range of residential product types from townhomes to single family detached residences.